aryanvgithub/SRIP2022_Submission/Task1/Readme_task1.txt

-->The plot of Redness against frames had peaks in it ->These peaks signifies the time at wich your heart pumps the blood ->The duration between two peaks signify the time between two pulses ->Accordingly the algorithmcalculates the Heart Rate
+->The plot of Redness against frames had peaks in it ->These peaks signifies the time at wich your heart pumps the blood ->The duration between two peaks signify the time between two pulses ->Accordingly the algorithm calculates the Heart Rate

 The output graph was plotted in Matlab for reference and is included in the Task1 folder.